samsas1/vero_mocha/README.md

 # Roadmap

 - [ ] Improve discount logic to show which product was discounted for the large order discount
+- [ ] Warn users when the price of an item changes while it is in their cart
 - [ ] Add get endpoint for cart product item
 - [ ] Add update for cart product item (to change quantity and toppings)
 - [ ] Add delete for cart product item